Saint Marguerite Bourgeoys

 Saint Marguerite Bourgeoys’ Story

 “God closes a door and then opens a window,” people sometimes say when dealing with their own disappointment or someone else’s.
 That was certainly true in Marguerite’s case.
-Children from European as well as Native American backgrounds in seventeenth-century Canada benefited from her great zeal and unshakable trust in God’s providence.
+Children from European as well as Native American backgrounds in 17th-century Canada benefited from her great zeal and unshakable trust in God’s providence.

 Born the sixth of 12 children in Troyes, France, Marguerite at the age of 20 believed that she was called to religious life.
 Her applications to the Carmelites and Poor Clares were unsuccessful.
 A priest friend suggested that perhaps God had other plans for her.